sdiehl/stephendiehl.com/posts/haskell_2018.md

 #### Pragma Proflieration & Prelude

 Writing Haskell is almost trivial in practice.
-You just start with the magic fifty line `{-# LANGUAGE ... #-}` incantation to fast-forward to 2017, add then add  150 libraries that you've blessed by trial and error to your cabal file, and then just write down a single type signature whose inhabitant is `Refl` to your program.
+You just start with the magic fifty line `{-# LANGUAGE ... #-}` incantation to fast-forward to 2017, then add 150 libraries that you've blessed by trial and error to your cabal file, and then just write down a single type signature whose inhabitant is `Refl` to your program.
 In fact if your program is longer than your import list you're clearly doing Haskell all wrong.